helix-coupler/resources/yellow-paper/README.md

 ## Abstract

 Double Helix or Helix2 is a next-generation link service on Ethereum, designed as a natural successor to generic name services.
-With Helix2 protocol, it is now possible to link names in several useful configurations on Ethereum blockchain.
-Helix2 infrastructure makes it possible to define interactions between names, categorise those interactions, assign them rules and labels, and most importantly authorise those interactions with on-chain records.
-Due to its unique design crafted to leverage interactions among names, Helix2 allows names to form organised on-chain structures and graphs.
+Helix2 protocol allows names to link to each other in several useful configurations on Ethereum blockchain.
+Helix2 infrastructure codifies interactions between names, categorises those interactions, assigns them rules and labels, and in some cases, validates those interactions with on-chain records.
+Due to its unique design crafted to leverage interactions among names, Helix2 enables names to form organised on-chain structures and graphs.

 ## Introduction